juhele/opengeodata/Open_geodataset_of_uranium_mines_and_deposits/readme.md

 ## Changelog:

+2024-09-02 fixed some sites in Italy, updated sites in the Czech Republic

 2024-03-13 added many sites in Germany, mainly using Mindat.org + a lot of manual work

 2023-11-23 added some sites in Bolivia, mainly using Mindat.org + a lot of manual work